010binary/Portfolio/README.md

 ## Technologies Used

 - React: Frontend framework for building a responsive and dynamic user interface.
+- SCSS: CSS preprocessor for Styling
+- Figma: Design tool

 ## Usage

 Explore the different sections of the portfolio to learn more about me, my skills, and the projects I've worked on.
-Feel free to reach out through the provided contact information.
+Feel free to reach out through the provided in the portfolio or on through contact information below.

 ## Contact